Book

 First aid for a choking person

-Coughing might naturally remove the stuck object.
+Coughing might remove the stuck object.

 The American Red Cross recommends the following steps:

 • Give five back blows.
 Stand to the side and just behind a choking adult.
-For a child, kneel down behind.
+For a child, kneel behind.
 Place your arm across the person's chest to support the person's body.
 Bend the person over at the waist to face the ground.
-Strike five separate times between the person's shoulder blades with the heel of your hand.
+Strike five times between the person's shoulder blades with the heel of your hand.

 • Lower the person onto the floor, with the back on the floor and arms to the sides.